Nerves of the Upper Back and Arms

 - All Three Radicular Groups

-In addition to or instead of the standard disability compensation for Peripheral Nerves of the Upper Back and Arms conditions, complete paralysis resulting in the loss of use of the hand or arm may also qualify for Special Monthly Compensation.
+In addition, a nerve condition resulting in the loss of use of the hand or arm can also qualify for Special Monthly Compensation.

 How will the VA rate my peripheral nerve conditions?